Errorname/google-docs-mustaches/README.md

 > - https://www.googleapis.com/auth/drive
 > - https://www.googleapis.com/auth/documents

+## Limitations

+**google-docs-mustaches** uses Google Drive and Google Docs apis.
+This means any limitation and changes to those APIs may affect this library.

+Below is a list of the current known limitations:

+- There is a 10Mo limit to the `export` method of the Google Drive API.
+Trying to export a bigger file will result in an HTTP Error.
+[Source](https://developers.google.com/drive/api/v3/reference/files/export)

 ## Want to help?

 Great!
 If you want to contribute to **google-docs-mustaches**, go check out the [Contributor documentation](/dev) to get started!